Gerges26/-Power-BI-Sales-Dashboard-Project/README.md

 # Power-BI-Sales-Dashboard-Project
-This project showcases a comprehensive Sales Dashboard built using Power BI, designed to help businesses monitor key performance metrics, analyze trends, and support data-driven decisions.
+This project showcases a comprehensive Sales Dashboard built using **Power BI**, designed to help businesses monitor **key performance metrics**, **analyze trends**, and **support data-driven decisions**.

 ## 📊 Overview
-The dashboard is built upon a star schema data model, combining a cleaned and transformed sales dataset with various dimension tables to allow for powerful insights and seamless user interaction.
+The dashboard is built upon a **star schema** data model, combining a cleaned and transformed sales dataset with various dimension tables to allow for powerful insights and seamless user interaction.

 ## 🧹 Data Preparation
 - Cleaned and transformed raw sales data using **Power Query**.

-- Removed duplicates and filtered irrelevant data.
+- Removed **duplicates** and filtered irrelevant data.

 - Created calculated columns and added custom keys for relationships.